How to finish knitting like a pro

-How to finish a knitting project step 2: blocking
+How to finish knitting step 3: blocking

 Before you sew up your finished item, you’ll get the best results if you take the time to block and press each piece of fabric.
 It might feel time-consuming when you’re in a hurry to be done, but it makes a big difference.

 However, there are exceptions.
 It’s important not to block or press any ribbing, because this could stretch it out of proportion and you won’t get the desired effect.

 To wet block your knitting, soak for 30 minutes or so in lukewarm water with a mild detergent.
-Squeeze out (don’t wring) and lay out flat on a soft, smooth surface (try a board or folded blanket, covered with towels).
-Pin it out using long, rust-proof pins or blocking wires, to match measurements given on the pattern.
+Squeeze out (don’t wring) and lay out flat on a soft, smooth surface (try a blocking board or folded blanket, covered with towels).
+Pin it out using long, rust-proof pins or blocking wires, to match the measurements given on the pattern.
 Keep the edges straight – and don’t pin any rib sections.

 How to press knitting

-To wet press, place a damp cloth over the pinned-out knitting, avoiding the rib, and leave to dry.
+To wet press, place a damp cloth over the pinned-out knitting, avoiding the rib, and leave it to dry.
 Remove the cloth once dry.
 When the knitting is dry, remove the pins and sew up.

-How to finish a knitting project step 3: seaming
+How to finish knitting step 4: seaming

 After blocking and pressing, you’ll be ready for the most exciting part – sewing up!
-This will turn a few oddly-shaped pieces into a garment you can wear.
+This will turn a few oddly shaped pieces into a garment you can wear.

-Whichever method you use, you’ll need a large-eyed, blunt needle and matching yarn, approx 50cm (20in) long (we’ve used coloured yarn below so you can see it).
-You can use longer lengths but they are more likely to get tangled and twist.
+Whichever method you use, you’ll need a large-eyed, blunt needle and matching yarn, approx 50cm (20in) long.
+(We’ve used different coloured yarn for our tutorial below so you can see it.)
+You can use longer lengths but they’re more likely to get tangled and twist.
 Shorter lengths are easier to manage and less likely to have any weak areas.